aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/canvas-manipulation/clippingxps/_index.md

 ### Q4: How can I obtain a temporary license for Aspose.Page for .NET?

-A4: You can get a temporary license [here](https://purchase.aspose.com/temporary-license/).
+A4: You can **obtain a temporary license** at https://purchase.aspose.com/temporary-license/.

 ### Q5: Is there a free trial available for Aspose.Page for .NET?

-A5: Yes, you can explore the free trial [here](https://releases.aspose.com/).
+A5: Yes, you can **download the free trial** at https://releases.aspose.com/.

-## Additional Frequently Asked Questions
+## Additional frequently asked questions

 **Q: Can I combine multiple clip geometries on a single canvas?**
 A: Yes, you can assign a complex `PathGeometry` that contains several sub‑paths to the `Clip` property, allowing layered masking.